Introduction

 - When you are finished, click Save.

-If you have a large number of exemptions to add to Anrok and would prefer to import your exemptions using a CSV file, please send a CSV to technicalsolutions@anrok.com with the following input data.
+If you have a large number of exemptions to add to Anrok and would prefer to import your exemptions using a CSV file, you can choose to bulk upload certificates in Anrok.

 -